iocafe/iocafe-doc/source/hw-io-abstraction/spi/adc-mcp3208.rst

 * "addr": For spi device this sets device number within SPI bus. "cs" setting much match device number.
    For an analog input pin: Specifies MCP3028 input channel.

+In example below I have two analog signals connected to pins 3 and 4 of MCP3028 on Raspberry PI's SPI bus.
+These signals are electronics voltage and motor voltage.
+I make group "analogs" to enable me to read both these signals with one function call in C. (group name can be anything, but no special characters, spaces, etc).
+Then I set up scaling that my scaled values are volts: Range "min" - "max" is scaled to "smin" - "smax". "min" and "smin" are missing, because values are default zeroes. "smin" and "smax" can be only integer values, so I first convert to integer mV, and then set "digs" to divide value by 10^3.

 ::

     {